unicode-org/cldr/docs/ldml/tr35-keyboards.md

 ### 5.10 <a name="Element_displayMap" href="#Element_displayMap">Element: displayMap</a>

 The displayMap can be used to describe what is to be displayed on the keytops for various keys.
-For the most part, such explicit information is unnecessary since the `@char` element from the `keyMap/map` element can be used.
+For the most part, such explicit information is unnecessary since the `@to` element from the `keyMap/map` element can be used.
 But there are some characters, such as diacritics, that do not display well on their own and so explicit overrides for such characters can help.
 The `displayMap` consists of a list of display sub elements.

 DisplayMaps are designed to be shared across many different keyboard layout descriptions, and included in where needed.